Chapter 12: Guidelines for the Provision of Anaesthesia Services for ENT, Oral Maxillofacial and Dental surgery 2022

 Where scheduled procedures cannot be accommodated within normal list times, anaesthesia departments should make arrangements for anaesthetists to be relieved by a colleague.8

-There should be an appropriately trained theatre team including an on-call consultant anaesthetist 24/7 to provide anaesthesia for emergency head and neck surgery in head and neck cancer centres and in hospitals with an emergency department (ED).9
+There should be an appropriately trained theatre team including an on-call consultant or other autonomously practicing anaesthetist 24/7 to provide anaesthesia for emergency head and neck surgery in head and neck cancer centres and in hospitals with an emergency department (ED).9

 Consideration should be given to identifying anaesthetists with advanced airway experience to support colleagues providing care to patients with complex airway emergencies.

-Where Light Amplification by Stimulated Emission of Radiation (LASER) surgery to the head and neck is performed staff must be appropriately trained in its safe use.12,13 A LASER protection advisor (LPA) should be consulted or appointed according to devolved administration or local authority regulations, and a local safety officer and/or an operational LASER protection supervisor (LPS) appointed according to local advice from the LPA.14
+Where Light Amplification by Stimulated Emission of Radiation (LASER) surgery to the head and neck is performed staff must be appropriately trained in its safe use.13,14 A LASER protection advisor (LPA) should be consulted or appointed according to devolved administration or local authority regulations, and a local safety officer and/or an operational LASER protection supervisor (LPS) appointed according to local advice from the LPA.15

 2. Equipment, services and facilities

 The use of LASERs during head and neck surgery is common.
-Where lasers are in use, the correct safeguards, in accordance with BS EN 60825, must be in place.12 Theatre door screening and LASER warning systems must be provided.
-The appropriate wavelength specific protective eye goggles must be worn.14,20
+Where lasers are in use, the correct safeguards, in accordance with BS EN 60825, must be in place.13 Theatre door screening and LASER warning systems must be provided.
+The appropriate wavelength specific protective eye goggles must be worn.15,20

 When undertaking specialist techniques, such as high frequency jet ventilation in laryngotracheal surgery, the appropriate equipment and training to safely undertake this should be available.